HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

     Element styles for the override stylesheet:
     ![](../../../../assets/HCL_Presentation_Designer_Override_stylesheet_element_inspect.png)

-6. The override style can be located based on the current libraries of the Presentation Designer:
+6. The override style is found in the Presentation Designer libraries.
+Its location is determined based on presentation template's location:

     ![](../../../../assets/HCL_Presentation_Designer_override_stylesheet_path.png)

-7. The naming of the override style will be based on the Presentation Designer (`pd_[Presentation template name]_override_[(6)uuid]`):
+7. The naming of the override style will be based on the following template: `pd_[Presentation template name]_override_[(6)uuid]`.
+For example:

     ![](../../../../assets/HCL_Presentation_Designer_override_stylesheet_location.png)